If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Take a Tour of Downtown Vancouver

-You can check off all the places to visit in downtown Vancouver by getting on one of Vancouver’s top sightseeing tours.
+You can check off all the places to visit in downtown Vancouver by taking one of Vancouver’s top sightseeing tours.

-I find this the best way to take in the sights, learn about the city, and even get some exercise in as well.
+I find this the best way to take in the sights, learn about the city, and even get in some exercise.

 Some of the top tours include:

-- Stanley Park Bike Tour: Take a guided bike tour of Vancouver and weave through old growth forest trails, learn all about local flora and fauna, and live Coastal First Nations history.
+• Stanley Park Bike Tour: Take a guided bike tour of Vancouver and weave through old-growth forest trails, learn about local flora and fauna, and live Coastal First Nations history.

-- Vancouver City Highlights Tour: Check out the Vancouver Lookout, Capilano Suspension Bridge, and get a Vancouver downtown city highlights guided tour all in one.
+• Vancouver City Highlights Tour: Check out the Vancouver Lookout and Capilano Suspension Bridge and get a Vancouver downtown city highlights guided tour all at once.

 Walk Through Gastown